n3dst4/better-indents/README.md

 # Better Indents

-Embiggen the subfolder indentation to make the folder structure clearer.
+Foundry VTT module to embiggen the subfolder indentation, to make the folder structure clearer.

 ## Installation